 Location, Location, Location

-You can see the appeal, you know the area well, you can respond quickly to problems, and you can handle the property yourself rather than hire someone else to do it for you.
+You can see the appeal, know the area well, respond quickly to problems, and handle the property yourself rather than hire someone else to do it for you.

 But there are disadvantages too.
-You may not be able to afford your local area or at least can’t afford to buy as many properties as you would like to own.
+For example, you may not be able to afford your local area or at least can’t afford to buy as many properties as you would like to own.

 If you want to buy outside your market, you can use a property management company which we will cover below.

 Is the area considered hip?
 Younger people move around more and are more likely to rent than older people.
-They want to live in cities with a certain culture, lots of events, a good restaurant and bar scene, an arts community.
+They want to live in cities with a specific culture, many events, a good restaurant and bar scene, an arts community.

 No one wants to live in a crime-ridden neighborhood.
-There are plenty of ways to make sure you aren’t buying in a crime hot spot.
-Read local newspapers, the cities local sub-Reddit if there is one, and look at a crime map.
+However, there are plenty of ways to ensure you aren’t buying in a crime hot spot.
+Read local newspapers, the city’s local sub-Reddit if there is one, and look at a crime map.

 How Much to Spend

 But you are paying cash ties up a lot of assets in one investment, the opposite of being diversified.
 If you have a limited amount of money to invest, paying cash is not ideal.

 A good home inspector has more than 1,600 items on the list of things they look at.
 You having a kick at the tires isn’t going to cut it.

 Have a Reserve Account

-If your home is older and therefore may need more repairs than a newer property, you may want to increase that number.
-You should also increase the number if the property has a history of long vacancies between tenets.
+If your home is older and may need more repairs than a newer property, you may want to increase that number.
+You should also increase the number if the property has a history of extended vacancies between tenets.

 Owning rental properties seems like it would be a lot of work.
-There is a lot of research to do in order to find the right house in the right place and that’s just the beginning.
+There is a lot of research to find the right house in the right place, and that’s just the beginning.

-You have to advertise your place, find and screen tenets, respond to repair problems or at least hire someone to fix things for you, collect the rent, deal with what could be a protracted eviction process depending on the state, and then start all over again when one tenet moves out.
+You have to advertise your place, find and screen tenets, respond to repair problems or at least hire someone to fix things for you, collect the rent, deal with what could be a protracted eviction process depending on the state, and then start all over again when one tenant moves out.

-Do you want to know every time a light bulb needs to be replaced, only if a repair is over a certain dollar amount, never, aside from your yearly statement for your taxes?
+Do you want to know every time a light bulb needs to be replaced, only if a repair is over a certain dollar amount, never, aside from your yearly tax statement?

 Have a Team in Place

 The best way to find your team is word of mouth.
-Fortunately, we have the internet for that which is especially helpful when you are buying property outside your local area.
+Fortunately, we have the internet for that, which is especially helpful when buying property outside your local area.